Elizabeth Choy: Later life in Singapore

-On returning to Singapore in 1949, Choy resumed teaching, and became involved in the political developments preceding Singapore's independence.
-She was persuaded to stand for elections in December 1950 for the West Ward or Cairnhill constituency under the banner of the Labour Party, founded in 1948 by Victor J. Mendis.
-However, she lost in the 1951 City Council Elections, to the Progressive Party representative Soh Ghee Soon.
+On returning to Singapore in 1949, Choy resumed teaching and became involved in the political developments preceding Singapore's independence.
+She stood in the election in December 1950 for the West Ward.
+However, she lost to the Progressive Party candidate Soh Ghee Soon.

-From 1951 to 1955, Choy was nominated by the Governor to the Legislative Council, where she spoke frequently on behalf of the poor and needy, and campaigned for the development of social services and family planning.
+From 1951 to 1955, Choy was nominated by the Governor to the Legislative Council of Singapore, where she spoke frequently on behalf of the poor and needy, and campaigned for the development of social services and family planning.
 As a member of the Legislative Council, she represented Singapore at the Coronation of Queen Elizabeth II in June 1953.
 She later stood for elections in Queenstown but retired from politics thereafter.

 Choy's teaching career at St Andrew's School continued until 1974, except for a four-year spell as the first principal, as well as a teacher, at the Singapore School for the Blind from 1956.
 After her retirement she improved her languages and travelled.
 She continued with social work and school visits into her 90s, impressing young Singaporeans with the need to maintain strong national defence.

 Choy was also noted for wearing traditional Chinese and Indian clothing, qipaos and bangles, which earned her the nickname "Dayak Woman of Singapore".

 Choy died from pancreatic cancer in 2006 at the age of 95.